Linaro/lava/doc/v2/installing_on_debian.rst

 Installing on Debian Buster
 ---------------------------

-.. note:: Buster is currently Debian testing, not yet released as stable and frequent updates may be required.
-Buster will soon be entering the release freeze, but some breakage is still possible as packages may be removed from buster.
+.. note:: Buster is currently the ``testing`` release of Debian.
+It is
+	  not yet released as stable, and frequent updates may be required.
+Buster is currently (as of April 2019) in release freeze, but some breakage is still possible as packages are updated or removed.
 For example, if a dependency of a LAVA package has been removed due to a release-critical bug in buster then all LAVA packages would also be removed from Buster.
 This would also affect the ability to install developer builds unless all the relevant dependencies are either already installed or still present in Buster.
 Admins can choose to use buster for production instances, with these constraints in mind.

 Buster brings in a number of updated dependencies, e.g. postgresql-10, docker.io and QEMU 2.12 as well as a more recent kernel.
 The installation process is similar to :ref:`installing on Stretch
 <install_debian_stretch>` with two differences:

-* There is no need for backports as buster has no backports until after release.
+* There is no need (yet!) for backports, as buster has no backports until after release.

 * QEMU supports installation without the dependencies required to run a GUI.